Massachusetts Landlord Tenant Rights

 Massachusetts landlords are permitted to evict tenants for the following reasons:

-• Nonpayment of Rent: If a tenant does not pay rent by the due date, then a Massachusetts landlord may file a 14-Day Notice to Quit.
+• Nonpayment of Rent: If a tenant does not pay rent by the due date, then a Massachusetts landlord may file a 14-Day Notice To Quit.
 If the tenant remains on the property after the notice period, then the landlord may pursue formal eviction.

-• Lease Violation: Massachusetts law does not require landlords to correct a lease violation; however, a landlord must provide a 7-Day Notice to Quit before a formal eviction process can begin.
+• Lease Violation: Massachusetts law does not require landlords to correct a lease violation; however, a landlord must provide a 7-Day Notice To Quit before a formal eviction process can begin.

 • No Lease / End of Lease: If a tenant remains in the dwelling unit after the rental term has expired, then a landlord must give the tenant notice before evicting them.
-Regardless of the type of tenancy, a landlord shall issue a 30-Day Notice to Quit.
+Regardless of the type of tenancy, a landlord shall issue a 30-Day Notice To Quit.

 • Illegal Acts: Massachusetts landlords have broad authority to determine which illegal acts warrant eviction.
-For at-will tenants who pay rent on a daily or weekly basis, landlords must give them a 7-Day Notice to Quit.
+For at-will tenants who pay rent on a daily or weekly basis, landlords must give them a 7-Day Notice To Quit.
 If a tenant is not considered “at-will” Massachusetts law doesn’t specify how much written notice should be given.

 Landlords are not permitted to evict tenants in retaliation or for discriminatory reasons, as well as for joining a tenant union or taking legal action against another household member for alleged domestic abuse.